ska_sun¶

 If

-must be provided.The yaw coordinate system can be “spacecraft” (default) or “ORviewer”.
+timeis provided then that is used to compute the sun position.
+Otherwisesun_raandsun_decmust be provided.The yaw coordinate system can be “spacecraft” (default) or “ORviewer”.
 The “spacecraft” system matches the engineering definition of yaw about the Sun at a sun pitch of 90 degrees: zero yaw is defined as the ECI z-axis if the Sun is at exactly RA = Dec = 0.

 The example below uses real telemetry from the 2024:036 NSM recovery activity.
 At around 2024:036:01:32:00.000, a “positive yaw bias of 0.025 deg/s for 30 minutes” was applied.
 The yaw maneuver converged to a stable attitude around 0210z.
 The expectation that the computed attitude matches the 0210z attitude from telemetry to within about a degree.